 Slip the next stitch purlwise from the left needle to the right needle.

 Then bind off that stitch.

-You can alter the space between the picots by casting on more or fewer stitches.
-You can also alter the size of the picot by binding off more stitches.
+You may alter the space between the picots by casting on more or fewer stitches.
+You may also alter the size of the picot by binding off more stitches.
 My pattern uses two-stitch picots separated by four cast-on stitches (2 + 4 = 6 sts to cast on after the picot bump).
 If you wanted three-stitch picots separated by six stitches then you would cast on nine stitches (3 + 6 = 9) between the picots (as in the photo above).

 Both One!
 Two!
 Three! and Four!
 Five!
 Six! patterns provide the option to customize the hem, cuffs and neckband with a picot edge.
 The picot edging on the hem and cuffs is created using the Picot Cast On while the neckband edging uses the Picot Bind Off.

 Interested in a discount for getting both patterns?
 Put them both in your shopping cart and 50% will automatically be deducted from the second pattern.